 Using life insurance to pay IHT is an advised strategy for anyone who expects to leave a sizable estate for their family.

-If anything inherited provides a regular income (for example, rent from a property) then it will be subject in the future to income tax.
+If anything inherited provides a regular income (for example, rent from a property) then it will be subject to income tax in the future.

 Selling anything on and making a profit in the process could incur either income tax or, if the profit is substantial, capital gains tax.

 For more advice on inheritance tax, or for a more in-depth look at some of the other options available with life insurance policies to cover IHT for your family, take a look at our library of articles here at CUKQ.